jimbob1001/home-assistant-config/README.md

 Lights
 - Turn lights on around sunset (inside & out)
-- Turn lights off at bedtime (inside)
+- Turn inside lights off at bedtime
-- Turn lights off on the morning (outside)
+- Turn outside lights off in the morning

 Notifications
-- notify if home-assistant restarts
+- Send pushover notification if home-assistant restarts
-- notify if home-assistant has an update available
+- Send pushover notification if home-assistant has an update available

 Various
 - Guest mode - turns off certain automations if we have guests over (i.e. we *might* have to stay up later than 22:15!)